 Benefits of Proper Staffing Levels

-A non-optimal patient census can translate to unrealized revenue for a facility.
-When a facility is suffering from sub-optimal occupancy rates because of short staffing issues, it is subjecting itself to ongoing cash flow problems.
+Having a low nurse-patient ratio can also result in a non-optimal patient census which can lead to unrealized revenue for a facility.
+When a facility is suffering from sub-optimal occupancy rates because of short staffing issues, it’s subjecting itself to ongoing cash flow problems.

 Tips for Improving Assisted Living Staffing Levels